pavdmyt/compose-postgres/usage.md

 2. At login page (if you're using Firefox) credentials should already be filled
 3. After logged in, click at "Servers" at the leftside panel and find `mytestdb` under "Databases"
-4. To run a SQL query against DB, choose desired DB at the leftside paben and click "Tools" -> "Query Tool" at pgAdmin's top bar
+4. To run a SQL query against DB, choose desired DB at the leftside panel and click "Tools" -> "Query Tool" at pgAdmin's top bar
 5. For all other questions on pgAdmin usage please refer to [docs](https://www.pgadmin.org/docs/pgadmin4/4.13/index.html)